 We track new events, how can I add events to the mapping?

-If you started tracking new events, these events may already be taken into account depending on the event mapping done.
+If you started tracking new events, these events may already be taken into account depending on your event mapping configuration.

-For example, if Marketing just released a new blog page, and the url contains /blog-how-to-enhance-your-sales-outreach, and the event mapping maps any page tracked in Segment containing "blog" into "viewed blog page", then this new page will automatically be including in the scoring and signals.
+For example, if Marketing just released a new blog page, and the url path contains "/blog-how-to-enhance-your-sales-outreach", and the event mapping maps any page tracked in Segment containing "blog" into "viewed blog page", then this new page will automatically be included in the scoring and signals.

-If you are started tracking new events which do not fall in any condition of the event mapping, then our team will need to work with you to add the event to the mapping and the model.
-Please send a request to email@example.com
+If you are starting to track new events which do not fall in any condition of the event mapping, then you will need to add the event to the mapping and the model.
+Please learn more here.

 We are switching our tracking from one system to another, what should we do?

-If you stop tracking events in a system and move the tracking to another event, like from Amplitude to Segment, you would need to work with us to edit the event mapping and potentially the model since the Likelihood to Buy model's foundation is the event mapping and the events from your systems fueling it.
-Please send a request to firstname.lastname@example.org
+If you stop tracking events in a system and move the tracking to another event, such as from Amplitude to Segment, you would need to edit the event mapping and potentially the model since the Likelihood to Buy model's foundation is the event mapping and the events from your systems fueling it.
+Please learn more here.

 I mapped a new event.
 Why don't I see it in the Data Studio?